Restaurants in Copenhagen

 The lords of Michelin dining have bestowed 13 restaurants in Copenhagen with their mark of guaranteed fine dining.
 While obviously many popular restaurants in Copenhagen are not included, the honours are indicative of how far dining has progressed in the city.

 Traditionally Denmark has not been known for its food, Frikadeller meat balls and cabbage being among the most popular of dishes.
 While there are some great Danish foods - their hot dogs and open-faced sandwiches are some of the best in the world - much of the truly great dining in Copenhagen deals in international cuisine.
 Particularly good in Copenhagen are French and Asian restaurants.

 Dining in Copenhagen is usually a leisurely affair and patrons are encouraged to take their time and make a night of it.
 For quicker eats, cafés and hot dog stands are very popular and a fun way to meet people, or you can grab a fresh sandwich at one of the city's many bakeries.
 Stoget, Central Station, and Grey Friars Square are all hotspots for restaurants.
 Tivoli also has a great selection of casual places to eat in a fun setting.

-A service charge is included in the bill, but great service is often rewarded with a tip.
+A service charge is included in the bill, but great service is often rewarded with a tip regardless.
 Save money by paying with cash, as many restaurants charge a fee of between 3.75 percent and 5.75 percent for transactions on foreign credit cards.

 Denmark's undisputed gourmet speciality is the smorrebrod (known to non-Danes as 'smorgasbord'), a selection of open sandwiches served for lunch, usually made up of a variety of fish and seafood.
 The smorgasbord 'queen' in Copenhagen is Ida Davidsen, who is the fifth generation of her family to serve this unique cuisine and offers the longest smorgasbord menu in Denmark at six feet (2m) long!
 Try the 'Preben Elkjær' on rye bread with plaice fillets, asparagus and smoked salmon.
 Open Monday to Friday, 10.30am to 5pm.
 Reservations recommended.